grahamcarman/docs/astro/astro-components.md

 ---
-sidebar_label: 'Astro components'
+sidebar_label: 'Key Concepts'
-title: 'Key components of Astro'
+title: 'Astro concepts and components'
 id: astro-components
 description: Learn about the components of Astro
 ---